-☐ <path to examples>
+<path to examples>

-Examples are copied into your home directory the first time you run RTI Launcher or any script in <NDDSHOME>/bin.
-This document refers to the location of these examples as <path to examples>.
+By default, examples are copied into your home directory the first time you run RTI Launcher or any script in NDDSHOME>/bin.
+This document refers to the location of the copied examples as path to examples>.

 Wherever you see <path to examples>, replace it with the appropriate path.